pantheon-systems/documentation/source/content/global-cdn.md

 ## Persistent Cache

-Serve your Drupal or WordPress site, even when it's down.
-If the server is not responding and can't serve a new copy of a page, stale cached versions will be favored over displaying an error.
+Serve your Drupal or WordPress site even in the unlikely event that it goes down.

+If the server is not responding and can't serve a new copy of a page, a cached version will be favored over displaying an error, even if the cached version has expired (this is called _stale cache_).
 With Persistent Cache, the goal is to provide a seamless, uninterrupted experience for the user.

-### How Do I Configure This Setting?

-On [Drupal](/drupal-cache#drupal-8-performance-configuration) and [WordPress](//wordpress-cache-plugin#pantheon-page-cache-plugin-configuration), you can adjust your CDN edge configuration to serve stale content for a specific amount of time.

-### Caching Exceptions
+### Caching Exceptions - How long does content stay fresh?

+Adjust the length of time before the site's cached content is considered stale by adjusting the time-to-live (TTL).

 Your site’s CMS page-level caching must be correctly configured in order to take advantage of Persistent Cache.

+On [Drupal](/drupal-cache#drupal-8-performance-configuration) and [WordPress](/wordpress-cache-plugin#pantheon-page-cache-plugin-configuration), you can adjust your CDN edge configuration to serve stale content for a specific amount of time.

 Users with session-style cookies set, or a `NO_CACHE` cookie set will bypass the cache, and will not see cached content.
 For best results, set the `NO_CACHE` cookie to persist longer than the site’s page cache (this includes logged in users and authenticated traffic).
-You can learn more about the exceptions to page caching rules in [Caching: Advanced Topics](caching-advanced-topics#allow-a-user-to-bypass-the-cache).
+You can learn more about the exceptions to page caching rules in [Caching: Advanced Topics](/caching-advanced-topics#allow-a-user-to-bypass-the-cache).

 ### How I Know If It's Working?